NISYSLAB/Emory-BMI-GSoC/README.md

 # Application Template

-The students are encouraged to follow this template.
+The contributors are encouraged to follow this template.
 However, they are not expected to strictly follow this template.
 They are rather advised to clearly include all the requested information in their application.

 **1) Project Title:**